civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(1)** The portion of paragraph 10.1(2)(a) of the Act before subparagraph (i) is replaced by the following:

-    **with respect to a pension plan**, it would have the effect of reducing
+    with respect to a pension plan, it would have the effect of reducing

   **(2)** Paragraphs 10.1(2)(b) to (d) of the Act are replaced by the following:

-    **with respect to a pension plan other than a negotiated contribution plan**,
+    with respect to a pension plan other than a negotiated contribution plan,

     the solvency ratio of the pension plan would fall below the prescribed solvency ratio level,

-    the amendment would reduce the solvency ratio of the pension plan and the solvency ratio would be below the prescribed solvency ratio level once the amendment is made, **or**
+    the amendment would reduce the solvency ratio of the pension plan and the solvency ratio would be below the prescribed solvency ratio level once the amendment is made, or

     the solvency ratio of the pension plan is below the prescribed solvency ratio level and the amendment would increase pension benefits or pension benefit credits; or